Sugar-Free Almond Joy Bars

 Recipe Notes and Substitutions

-• About Stevia extracts: If using stevia, all extract powders are not created equal.
-I’ve used KAL in the past.
+- About Stevia extracts: If using stevia, all extract powders are not created equal.
+I've used KAL in the past.
 NuNaturals is my current favorite, but I will be trying SweetLeaf soon.
 You can find NuNaturals at a better price on Iherb, one of my favorite places for supplements and health products.
-Their liquid stevia drops are wonderful and like NuNaturals, their processing technique is chemical free which I like.
+Their liquid stevia drops are wonderful.

-• Multiple Sweeteners: Some have asked about the reason for the multiple sweeteners in the recipe.
-This makes a more natural tasting dish plus it minimizes any adverse health effects that might turn up from using any one of these alternative sweeteners.
-You can read more in this post about stevia.
+- Multiple Sweeteners: Using more than one alternative to sugar results in a more natural tasting dish, plus it minimizes any adverse health effects that might turn up from using any one of these alternative sweeteners.
+You can read more about that issue in this post about stevia.

-• Nut or Seed Butter: If you’re allergic or needing to avoid nuts, you can substitute really any nut or seed butter, but almond is especially nice.
+- Nut or Seed Butter: If you're allergic or needing to avoid nuts, you can substitute really any nut or seed butter, but almond is especially nice.
 See Homemade Nut / Seed Butter for a make-your-own option.
-I have used almond butter, sunflower seed butter, as well as homemade pumpkin seed butter and they all worked out great.
+I've used homemade almond butter, homemade sunflower seed butter, as well as homemade pumpkin seed butter and they all worked out great.

 More Healthier No Bake Treats

-Healthy Snickers Bars – vegan, keto / low-carb, and refined sugar-free.
-Peanut-free option too!
+- Healthy Snickers Bars – vegan, keto / low-carb, and refined sugar-free, and they're peanut-free too!

 Ingredients